raaaouf/Email-Spam-Classifier/README.md

   <img alt="Top Language" src="https://img.shields.io/github/languages/top/raaaouf/Email-Spam-Classifier?color=%237159c1">
 </p>

-spam messages in your emails 📩 can be really annoying 😒 i've tried to impliment an automated method using maching learning tools to classify emails and predict wether its spam or real email ✔
+spam messages in your emails 📩 can be really annoying 😒.
+I've tried to implement an automated method using maching learning tool  to Filter emails and predict wether its spam or real email using SVM ✔

+## Dataset
+Load Dataset
+Check the link for the dataset from [Kaggle](https://www.kaggle.com/uciml/sms-spam-collection-dataset)

 ## Contributing 🙌
 ### Step 1